Front Page › Forums › Democracy › Voting Districts

 Elections administered in a voting district must be supervised by an election supervisor.
 The election supervisor is responsible for training and authorizing election administrators, paid staff, and volunteers, and recommending changes in equipment or procedures to the local government.

 There is no minimum or maximum size for a voting district.
-The local government is responsible for creating voting districts or managing their boundaries in a sensible way.
+The local government is responsible for creating voting districts or managing their boundaries in a sensible way that meets the requirements in this proposal.
 A local government may have a one or more voting districts to administer elections.

 A voting district may be defined with a geographic boundary on land or water, or may be defined with a category of people who are constituents of the government but are not present or know they will not be present on election day, such as travelers, transport crew, people deployed for military or civilian service, and people who will be voting remotely for any other reason.